 - What happens to existing articulation in light of C-ID?

 - Can all three segments use these C-ID numbers?

-- What response have you have from the independent colleges/universities?
+- What response have you had from the independent colleges/universities?

 With the new mandate for associate degrees for transfer (AA-T and AS-T degrees) that began in 2011, C-ID took on an additional and critical role: to provide descriptors and numbers for all of the courses in the Transfer Model Curricula (TMC)